A delicious low carb, grain-free lemon poppyseed cake. Perfect for breakfast or dessert!

-- In a large bowl, beat butter until smooth.
-Add granulated erythritol and beat until lighter and well-combined, about 2 minutes.
+In a large bowl, beat butter until smooth.
+Add Swerve and beat until lighter and well-combined, about 2 minutes.

 - Beat in eggs, one at time, scraping down beaters and sides of bowl with a rubber spatula as needed.
 Beat in stevia extract and lemon zest.